Large limit sketches and topological space objects: A limit sketch for the dual category of topological spaces

 \section{A limit sketch for the dual category of topological spaces}

-Our study of a limit sketch which models $\Top$ lead to a classification of cocontinuous functors on $\Top$.
+Our study of a limit sketch that models $\Top$ lead to a classification of cocontinuous functors on $\Top$.
 We also would like to classify \emph{continuous} functors on $\Top$.
-For this we need a limit sketch which models the dual category $\Top^{\op}$.
-Notice that $\Top^{\op}$ can be modelled by a realized limit sketch by our results on strongly compact categories (\cref{isbelllimit,saft}), but this sketch is too large to be useful.
-We will construct a better sketch, which is based on the following description of $\Top^{\op}$.
+For this we need a limit sketch that models the dual category $\Top^{\op}$.
+Notice that $\Top^{\op}$ can be modeled by a realized limit sketch by our results on strongly compact categories (\cref{isbelllimit,saft}), but this sketch is too large to be useful.
+We will construct a better sketch that is based on the following description of $\Top^{\op}$.

 \begin{rem} Let $\Frm$ denote the category of frames \cite[Definition II.1.1]{johnstone} and $\CABA$ denote the category of complete atomic boolean algebras.
 Let $U : \CABA \to \Frm$ be the forgetful functor.
 By \cite[Proposition 2]{adamekpedicchio} the category $\Top^{\op}$ is equivalent to the full subcategory of the comma category $\id_{\Frm} \downarrow U$ whose objects are the monomorphisms of frames